2D

 Lottie

-Resource Upload
+Asset Upload

 PropertyDescription

-resourceSelect Lottie asset
+resourceSelect Lottie asset.

 const lottie = lottieEntity.getComponent(LottieAnimation);